WARMINSTER SCHOOL UK EDUCATIONAL GUARDIANSHIP POLICY

 - It is the primary responsibility of the parents to appoint a UK Educational Guardian and the selection of the appropriate person or organisation rests with the parents.
 Warminster School may be able to provide details of agencies or individuals who have acted as guardians to pupils from the School in the past, but we do not recommend any specific agency or individual.
 Parents must fully satisfy themselves as to the suitability of their chosen UK Educational Guardian.

-- The appointed UK Educational Guardian may be a nominated friend of the family or another family member, or may be employed by a professional Guardianship Agency.
+- The appointed UK Educational Guardian may be a nominated friend of the family or another family member, or may be employed by an accredited Guardianship Agency.

 - They should be English speaking and able to provide a point of contact, within the UK, for the School at all times.